 The hydrometer or humidity range extends from 10 to 99 percent.
-They each also have all time/ 24 hour readings of both high and low temperatures and humidity levels for those who wish to chart their results.
+They each also have all time/ 24 hour readings of both high and low temperatures.
+As well as, humidity levels for those who wish to chart their results.

 But despite all of their similarities there are a few differences that you should make note of.
-For example, both the TP60 and TP65 have temperature arrows that notify you if the temperature around the remote sensor is getting colder or warmer but only the TP65 also comes with a humidity arrow that informs you of any changes in moisture.
+For example, both the TP60 and TP65 have temperature arrows.
+These notify you if the temperature around the remote sensor is getting colder or warmer.
+But only the TP65 comes with a humidity arrow, that informs you of any changes in moisture.

-Another distinction is that the ThermoPro TP60 lacks a push button backlight for low light conditions, a valuable feature that is included on the TP 65.
-This blue light accents the screen perfectly for easy viewing and automatically turns itself off after 15 seconds of nonuse in order to conserve battery life.
+Another distinction is that the ThermoPro TP60 lacks a push button backlight for low light conditions.
+A valuable feature that is included on the TP 65.
+This blue light accents the screen perfectly for easy viewing.
+Automatically turns itself off after 15 seconds of nonuse, in order to conserve battery life.

 One of the biggest upgrades of the TP65 is that it has a touch screen.
 Which allows you to make adjustments and setting changes with ease.
 The digital display on the Thermopro TP 65 is also large enough to easily see information at a glance.